10 Things to Do in Jerusalem in Winter

 Mount Herzl|©Shalva Mamistvalov

-The Herzl Museum is a must-see stop at any time of the year to see the replica of the ancient Citadel and the Dead Sea.
+The Herzl Museum is a must-see at any time of the year, to appreciate the replica of the ancient Citadel and the Dead Sea.
 Candles are lit here during Hanukkah, in a special ritual that takes place every night.
 It is an ideal option to keep warm, while enjoying the local traditions.

 Also, candle lighting takes place in the ultra-Orthodox neighborhood of Mea Sharim.
 Where people spread out in the alleys, creating a path of light.
 Additionally, this activity can be found in other parts of the city, both in the more touristy and more reserved areas.
 Sometimes the shamash is used, a candle that lights the others and is passed carefully.